 UI, C#, and Ruby Students: We'll spend time working on our LinkedIn profiles in class tomorrow.
 Please read this lesson to get a sense of what to expect, and what information you'll need handy.
 But hold off on constructing your profiles until tomorrow's class.

-Have you heard of LinkedIn?
-Launched in 2003, LinkedIn is a social network service specifically oriented toward employment and professional networking.
+LinkedIn is a social network service specifically oriented toward employment and professional networking.
 It's similar to sites like Facebook, but user profiles feature professional accolades, work histories, resumes, and more employment-related content.

 Epicodus' own career services team report many graduates finding work on the platform.
 We've even seen a student's regular LinkedIn posts get noticed by a friend's manager, resulting in the manager reaching out, interviewing, and hiring that student!

 Our internship companies also request to preview student LinkedIn profiles during the matchmaking process.
 Because this tool is so widely used, we consider it necessary for your upcoming job search.
 So we'll create our LinkedIn profiles early in class and begin regularly using them throughout the course.
 This will ensure we have active, well-rounded profiles by the time internship hosts and employers see them.